-The design of structures containing equipment shall not provide for removal of equipment, not considered as normal maintenance requirement, except as follows :
+The design of structures containing equipment shall not provide for the removal of equipment, not considered a normal maintenance requirement, except as follows :

 - To provide clearance within the structure

-- To provide for removal of sections of the structure where specified.
+- To provide for the removal of sections of the structure where specified.

 - Facilities for breakdown maintenance of vital equipment, the failure of which would seriously affect plant certification and/or production, e.g. Standby Generators / Power units.

 Where permitted by the equipment design, the provision shall be made to allow the removal of the pump internals or driver without dismantling the piping or removing the isolation valves.
 For this purpose, a flanged spool piece or strainer on the pump nozzle shall be considered satisfactory.